 Each Single View needs a dedicated Microservice.
-This service will listen on the Projections changes that affect the Single view and consequently update its data.
+This service will listen on the Projections changes that affect the Single View and consequently updates its data.
 This service is the

 Single View Creator.

-To start configure your own Single View Creator, you can begin from the Single View Creator Template.
+To start configuring your own Single View Creator, you can begin from the Single View Creator Template.

 If you are searching for a ready-to-use plugin that only requires some configuration files to update your single views, please visit this link.

 First of all, the template uses the Custom Plugin Lib to instantiate a service.